Police and probity checks for licensing

 - probity check.

-Refer to this quick reference guide to find out which checks apply to which licence.
+To find out which checks apply to which licence, read the quick reference.

-A criminal history name check searches for criminal or traffic convictions that are recorded against your name in any Australian state or territory.
+A nationally coordinated criminal history check (NCCHC) searches for criminal or traffic convictions that are recorded against your name in any Australian state or territory.

-This information goes to the government and forms part of your licence application or renewal application.
+This information goes to the government and forms part of your application.

 This form gives your permission for all of the following:

-You have to be fingerprinted by police to get some permits and licences, especially those involving the safety or security of people or property.
+You must get a police fingerprint check to get permits and licences involving the safety or security of people or property.

 Step 3.
-Pay the relevant fee associated with your licence type.
+Pay the relevant fee for your licence type.

-A probity check investigates the background of a company, organisation or person to see if they are fit to hold the licence or authorisation they have applied for.
+A probity check investigates the background of a company, organisation or person to see if they're fit to hold the licence or authorisation they have applied for.

-It investigates the previous history and activities of organisations and individuals, especially financial records and legal matters.
+It investigates the previous history and activities of organisations and individuals including financial records and legal matters.

 Not all probity checks are the same.
-The kind of information needed depends on the kind of licence applied for and the laws and regulations which apply to it.
+The information needed depends on the type of licence and the laws and regulations that apply to it.

-You give your permission by filling in the relevant form and submitting it with your application
+You can give your permission by filling in the below form and submitting it with your licence application.

-This gives your bank or other financial institution permission to release financial records and other documents to an officer of Licensing NT or NT police.
+This gives your bank or other financial institution permission to release financial records and other documents to Licensing NT or NT Police.

 How probity checks are done

-The probity check only starts once you have signed the authority forms.
-Licensing NT or NT police then check the information they get against the criteria for the licence or permit you have applied for.
+Once you have signed the deed of release and indemnity, Licensing NT or NT Police will check your information against the criteria for the licence you have applied for.

-If Licensing NT refuses your application for a licence or permit, as a result of the probity check, you can appeal.
-Contact the Director-General of Licensing.
+If Licensing NT refuses your application for a licence or permit as a result of the probity check, you do have the right to appeal.